 - policies and provisions for re-use, re-distribution, and the production of derivatives; and

-- plans for archiving data, samples, and other research products, and for preservation of access to them
+- plans for archiving data, samples, and other research products, and for the preservation of access to them

 NSF provides an online FAQ section and guidance documents from specific directorates that address compliance with this new policy.